 Want to look your best on video calls?
 The camera on your iPhone or iPad is leagues ahead of any webcam on the market, and Camo makes it easy to use your iPhone as a webcam.

 iPhone cameras are getting better but webcams are getting worse.
-As the Wall Street Journal reported, the 2020 MacBook Air’s camera is worse than the 2010 model.
-The latest MacBook Pro only does 720p, which even YouTube doesn’t consider “HD”.
+As the Wall Street Journal reported, some 2020 laptop cameras are worse than 2010 models, and many only do 720p, which even YouTube doesn’t consider “HD”.

 We’re taking a fresh approach to solving this: no ads, no spam, no fiddly pairing, no drivers, and a polished, simple app that lets you make the most of the amazing camera you already own.